The Race to Push

 By: Saeed Noursalehi

 In a previous article, we talked about the issue of “too many pushes”.
-In a team with more than a dozen or so members, people often end up racing with each other to push their changes to master or another shared branch.
+In a team with more than a dozen or so members, people often end up racing with each other to push their changes to main or another shared branch.
 This results in wasted time, frustration, and reduced code quality since people can’t take the time to fully validate their changes out of fear of losing the race.

 In this article we’ll look at the details of why this race exists, and how we’ve solved the issue for Git repos hosted on Azure DevOps.